A quick and easy pork stroganoff recipe made with diced pork and sliced chestnut mushrooms. You can make it with leftover roast pork too!

 - Add a glass of white wine or vermouth before adding the stock (you could also use brandy), for a richer tasting stroganoff.

-- Replace the dijon mustard with English mustard or wholegrain mustard.
+- Replace the Dijon mustard with English mustard or wholegrain mustard.

 - Garnish with tarragon or dill instead of parsley, or a mixture of all three herbs.

 - Make the pork stroganoff in your slow cooker.
-You'll need to reduce the amount of stock to 200 mls.
+You'll need to reduce the amount of stock to 200 ml.
 It will also need thickening at the end of cooking with a cornflour slurry or thickening granules.

 🥡 Storage

-Store.
-The cooked pork stroganoff can be stored in an airtight container in the fridge for up to 3 days.
+Store - The cooked pork stroganoff can be stored in an airtight container in the fridge for up to 3 days.

-Reheat.
-Microwave until piping hot.
+Reheat - Microwave until piping hot.

-Freeze.
-Place the cooked stroganoff in a freezer-safe container and freeze for up to 3 months.
+Freeze - Place the cooked stroganoff in a freezer-safe container and freeze for up to 3 months.
 Defrost in the fridge before reheating in the microwave.

 ❓ FAQs